OAuthSwift/OAuthSwiftAlamofire/README.md

 ### Refresh token

-The OAuth2 interceptor will also automatically refresh the access token, using the Alamofire `RequestRetrier` mecanism.
+The OAuth2 interceptor will also automatically refresh the access token, using the Alamofire `RequestRetrier` mechanism.

 ## Installation